Install Sourcegraph with Docker on AWS

 The below sections only pertain to Sourcegraph instances created using this tutorial before July 30, 2018.

-This applies to you if you see the following warning on the Admin > Code intelligence page:
+This applies to you if you see the following warning on the Site admin > Code intelligence page:

 Language server management capabilities disabled because /var/run/docker.sock was not found.